-The 10 Worst Sacramento Suburbs For 2023
+The 10 Worst Sacramento Suburbs

-The suburbs of Sacramento call to all types of people looking to escape city life.
-Some people would prefer to live in the cities and towns that surround Sacramento to avoid all the hustle and bustle.
+More and more people would prefer to live in the cities and towns that surround Sacramento to avoid all the hustle and bustle.

 Today, we’ll use Saturday Night Science to determine which Sacramento ‘burbs need a little tender loving care – the sore thumbs of the Sacramento area if you will.
-Realistically, you can only expect some of the suburbs to live up to Sacramento proper, although Folsom certainly tries.
+Realistically, you can only expect some of the suburbs to live up to Sacramento proper, although Rocklin certainly tries.

 We examined the 15 biggest suburbs of Sacramento to find out the worst places to live.
 And while you won’t necessarily find them on the worst places to live in California lists, these ten places are a little too far downwind of Sacramento in terms of quality of life.